tamarlehmann/CV/README.md

 - AS Levels: Computing (A)
 - GCSE's: 5 A\*'s and 5 A's
 - Deputy Head Girl and Chairman of Charity & Social Action Society.

+#### Other Qualifications

+- Google Analytics certified (from December 2015)
+- Advanced certificates in MS Word and MS Excel

 ## Experience